photonxp/word_slicer_demo/README.md

 A simple demo to show how to slice words for letters already marked

-This demo can be used for nlp leaning.
+This demo can be used for NLP leaning.